vkrivdin/oldest_businesses/README.md

   - Using pd.melt() to reshape data.
   - Applying pd.pivot_table() for data aggregation.
   - Using groupby() and agg() functions for grouping and aggregating data.
-Data Visualization:
-- Using matplotlib and seaborn to create plots such as histograms, bar charts, scatter plots, and more.
-Data Analysis:
+- Data Analysis:
   - Statistical analysis using numpy and scipy.
   - Correlation analysis with df.corr().
-Conditional Statements and Loops
+- Conditional Statements and Loops
   - Used for data filtering or iterative processing.
-Functions:
+- Functions
   - Defined custom functions to perform specific tasks, such as data preprocessing or feature engineering.

 # Project brief